Arcadia-Science/2024-mimic-benchmarking/README.md

         * `evalue_min`: The minimum E-value of a viral-host protein match in the best cluster.
         * `evalue_max`: The maximum E-value of a viral-host protein match in the best cluster.
         * `evalue_mean`: The mean E-value of all viral-host protein matches in the best cluster.
-        * `probability_min`: The minimum probability of a viral-host protein match in the best cluster.
+        * `probability_min`: The posterior probability, from the fitted GMM model, of the viral-host protein match least confidently assigned to the best cluster (i.e., the lowest membership probability among points in that cluster).
-        * `probability_max`: The maximum probability of a viral-host protein match in the best cluster.
+        * `probability_max`: The posterior probability, from the fitted GMM model, of the viral-host protein match most confidently assigned to the best cluster (i.e., the highest membership probability among points in that cluster).
         * `qtmscore_min`: The minimum query TM-score of a viral-host protein match in the best cluster.
         * `qtmscore_max`: The maximum query TM-score of a viral-host protein match in the best cluster.
         * `silhouette_score`: Measures how similar an object is to its own cluster compared to others.
 It ranges from -1 to +1, where +1 indicates that points in the best cluster are well-matched to other points in their own cluster and far from those not in the cluster (good quality cluster). -1 indicates that points in the best cluster are better matched to points in another cluster (bad quality cluster).